aws-samples/serverless-patterns/apigw-websocket-mapping-template-authorizer/README.md

     ```
 If you don't put the header and its value, you will get `Unauthorized`

-You can then send the Json Payload to the `sendmessage` route
+You can then send the Json Payload to the `sendmessage` route:
 ```
 > {"action": "sendmessage","message" : "hey queen"}
 < good job on deploying this template, keep slaying!!